amaximus/met_alerts_hu/README.md

 ```

 #### Lovelace UI
-If you want to show only the dominant pollen you may skip using the pollen-hu-card and use the following:
+If you want to show the dominant alert use the following:

 ```
 type: conditional